Search

 • Keep drill air vents clear to maintain adequate ventilation.

-• Disconnect power supply before changing or adjusting bit or attachments.
+• Disconnect the power supply before changing or adjusting bits or attachments.

 • Tighten the chuck securely.
-Remove chuck key before starting drill.
+Remove the chuck key before starting the drill.

 • Secure workpiece being drilled to prevent movement.

-• Slow the rate of feed just before breaking through the surface.
+• Slow the feed rate just before breaking through the surface to prevent damage.

 What should you do when working with small pieces?